gentleman9999/rest-countries-api-with-color-theme-switcher/README.md

-# Frontend Mentor - REST Countries API with Color Theme Switcher Solution (Using Vue 3 + Composition API)
+# REST Countries API with Color Theme Switcher Solution (Using Vue 3 + Composition API)

-This is a solution to the [REST Countries API with color theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).
+This is a solution to the [REST Countries API with color theme switcher challenge](https://jm-test-assessment.vercel.app/).

 ## Table of contents